Gkcloud5/Better-future/Learning/Operating System/Theory Parts/Process & schedule/Process table.md

 ##### Pointer:

-* It is a stack pointer which is required to be saved when the process is switched from one state to another to retain the current posi
+* It is a stack pointer which is required to be saved when the process is switched from one state to another to retain the current position of the process.
+	* Stack pointer is a small register that stores the memory address of the last data element added to the stack.
 ##### Process state:

 * It represents process state